exercism/rust/concepts/structs/about.md

 # Structs Overview

-Structs come in three flavors: structs with named fields, tuple structs, and unit structs.
+Structs are defined using the `struct` keyword, followed by the name of the type the struct is describing.

-Structs are defined using the `struct` keyword, followed by the capitalized name of the type the struct is describing:
+The name may then be followed by curly braces (for a standard struct), parentheses (for a tuple struct), or a semicolon (for a unit struct).

 ```rust
 struct Item {}